valdeza/personal-privacy-security-firefox-user.js/about:config.md

 ### Perfect forward secrecy

 If you (additionally) want to force the usage of PFS, the only enabled ciphers should be of the ecdhe/dhe variants.
+Might break *lots* of stuff.

 ```
 security.ssl3.rsa_aes_256_sha=false